 AAS is not the sponsor of these TAMP programs.
-AAS may act in either a "solicitor" or "sub-adviser" capacity:
+AAS may act in either a "promoter" or "sub-adviser" capacity:

-- Solicitor: When acting as a solicitor for the TAMP program, neither AAS nor your Advisor provide advisory services in relation to the TAMP program account(s).
-Instead, your Advisor assists you in selecting one or more TAMP programs based on your client Risk Profile.
+- Promoter: When acting as a promoter for the TAMP program, neither AAS nor your Advisor provide advisory services in relation to the TAMP program account(s).
+Instead, your Advisor assists you in selecting one or more TAMP programs based on your client Risk Profile; the TAMP program's adviser provides ongoing investment advisory services for your TAMP program account.
 AAS and your Advisor are compensated for referring you to the TAMP program.
 This compensation generally takes the form of the TAMP sharing a percentage of the advisory fee you pay to the TAMP with us which is then shared with your Advisor.
-When AAS act as a solicitor for a TAMP program, you receive a written solicitor disclosure statement describing the nature of our relationship, the terms of our compensation, including a description of the compensation that AAS will receive for referring you to the TAMP program, and the amount, if any, that you will be charged in addition to the advisory fee you would pay without our referral relationship. - Adviser or Sub-Adviser: Under an adviser or sub-adviser relationship between us and the sponsor of the TAMP program, AAS and your Advisor fulfill the role of an adviser or sub-adviser to you.
+When AAS acts as a promoter for a TAMP program, you receive a written promoter disclosure statement describing the nature of our relationship, the terms of our compensation, including a description of the compensation that AAS will receive for referring you to the TAMP program, and the amount, if any, that you will be charged in addition to the advisory fee you would pay without our referral relationship. - Adviser or Sub-Adviser: Under an adviser or sub-adviser relationship between us and the sponsor of the TAMP program, AAS and your Advisor fulfill the role of an adviser or sub-adviser to you.
 Your Advisor provides you with portfolio management supervisory services with respect to your TAMP account(s) along with the TAMP provider.
 That means that your Advisor monitors the TAMP program's performance, investment selection, and continued suitability for your portfolio and will advise you accordingly.
+Your

-Your Advisor helps you determine your client Risk Profile in order to help you choose a program that meets your objectives.
+Advisor helps you determine your client Risk Profile in order to help you choose a program that meets your objectives.